Mohammed Zubair gets interim bail from Supreme Court in case filed by UP Police

 The Supreme Court on Friday granted conditional interim bail to Alt News co-founder Mohammed Zubair for five days in a case filed against him by the Uttar Pradesh Police for calling three Hindutva supremacists “hatemongers” in a tweet, Live Law reported.

+Zubair, however, will not be able to walk free immediately as he is in judicial custody in a separate case filed by the Delhi Police.

-The court granted him interim bail on the condition that he should not move outside the jurisdiction of the Delhi magistrate where he is needed in connection with another case and asked the journalist not post any further tweets.
+A division bench of Justices Indira Banerjee and JK Maheshwari granted him interim bail on the condition that he should not move outside the jurisdiction of the Delhi magistrate and asked the journalist not post any further tweets.

 Zubair moved the Supreme Court after the Allahabad High Court had last month refused to quash the first information report filed against him by the Uttar Pradesh Police.